What Is the Yocto Project?

 Yocto Project vs. Buildroot

 Buildroot is small and simple, and it gives quick results.
 Yocto Project needs more time to build the image and requires more disk space.
-On the other hand, its layers are easier to maintain and, because it’s a complex build system, it provides more possibilities.
+On the other hand, its layers are easier to maintain and, because it’s a complex build system, it provides more options to customize and more granular control to configure.

 Yocto Project vs. Debian

 Debian, delivered in both source and binary, originated in the enterprise space for servers and workstations.
-The Yocto Project was created specifically to address embedded.
+The Yocto Project was created specifically to address specific requirements for embedded devices built for resource constrained architecture, long-term deployments in highly regulated markets.

 How Can Wind River Help?

-Wind River Linux is running on hundreds of millions of deployed devices worldwide, and the Wind River Linux suite of products and services offers a high degree of of confidence and flexibility as you prototype, develop, and move to real deployment.
+Wind River Linux is running on millions of devices deployed worldwide, and the Wind River Linux suite of products and services offers a high degree of of confidence and flexibility as you prototype, develop, and move to real deployment.

 Wind River Linux Development Practices

-• Wind River is the only Linux vendor using OpenChain to certify our compliance; OpenChain is a certification tool that certifies and validates the open source license compliance used in a company’s distribution.
+- Wind River is using latest OpenChain standard and guidelines to certify our compliance; OpenChain is a key initiative that defines standards for open source compliance in the supply chain..
 This is important because, in the event of an audit, you will be able to demonstrate supply chain integrity.
-Wind River acts as your insurance policy for compliance for your Linux-based product deployments.
+Wind River Linux LTS subscription acts as your insurance policy for compliance for your Linux-based product deployments.

-• Wind River is the only edge Linux with ISO 9001–certified development and release processes.
+- Wind River is the first Linux-based commercial offering with ISO 9001–certified development and release processes.

 Quality, Compliance, and Certifications